remix-run/remix/docs/tutorials/jokes.md

 ![A greeting from the index route][a-greeting-from-the-index-route]

 Great!
-Next let's handle the `/jokes` route.
+Remix let's handle the `/jokes` route.

 💿 Create a new route at `app/routes/jokes.tsx` (keep in mind that this will be a parent route, so you'll want to use `<Outlet />` again).